American Textile History Museum: History

 At first the plan was to move the MATH to the Heritage State Park in Lawrence, MA.
 However, in 1985 it became clear that the cost of rehabilitating the building in Lawrence would greatly exceed the original estimates.
 The search for a new location continued and, on April 30, 1992, the museum purchased the old Kitson Shop in Lowell, MA.
 Built in the 1860s, the Kitson Shop had been a textile machinery manufacturer.
 Plans to relocate to the heart of the historic textile manufacturing center of Lowell were underway.

 MATH moved to Lowell on April 27, 1997.
 In Lowell, MATH became the American Textile History Museum (ATHM).
 ATHM closed in 2007 to renovate its exhibit space.
 This marked the beginning of a large fundraising effort that eventually netted more than $4 million.
 In 2008, ATHM introduced its mascot, Lulu the Lamb.
 ATHM reopened in June 2009 with a broader array of interactive exhibits and activities for both adult and child visitors.
 It also reopened as a member of the Smithsonian Affiliations.
 As an Affiliate, ATHM explores object loan options with Smithsonian Institution museums and is also developing a relationship with the Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation.

 In November 2011, Jonathan Stevens assumed the role of President and CEO.
 Mr. Stevens, the son of textile entrepreneur Edward Stevens, is the former CEO of Ames Textile Corporation in Lowell and served previously as a Trustee and Treasurer of the Museum.
 On March 15, 2012 Jonathan Stevens was named the new President and CEO of the American Textile History Museum.

-Due to large deficits, in June 2016 it was announced that the museum was closing permanently and is attempting to sell off all its assets.
+Due to large deficits, in June 2016 it was announced that the museum was closing permanently.

 After the museum closed, its collections were divided between numerous colleges and museums.
 The museum posted a comprehensive list on its web site, and an archive of that list is available.
-Some larger transfers include the Mansfield School of Weaving in Vermont, which received the craft tools.
+Some larger transfers include the Marshfield School of Weaving in Vermont, which received the craft tools, many of which are now located at the Newbury School of Weaving.
 The Kheel Center for Labor-Management Documentation and Archives at Cornell University acquired the bulk of the library and archives as well as many fabric samples.
 The exhibit of the American Textile Hall of Fame is on permanent display at Revolution Mills, a repurposed textile mill in Greensboro, North Carolina.
 As of 2025, a textile mill in Franklinville, North Carolina was being renovated to display the ATHM's machinery.